Dissecting the gamma-ray emissions of the nearby galaxies NGC 1068 and NGC 253: Discussion

 \section{Discussion}

 For the purpose of fully studying the \gr\ emissions of the nearby galaxies NGC~1068 and NGC~253, which can potentially help improve our understanding of the physical processes in them, we carried out detailed analysis.
 In their \gr\ emissions, we found possible spectral or flux variations at $\geq$2\,GeV or $\geq$5\,GeV high-energy ranges.
 Below we discuss possible implications of the findings respectively for the two galaxies.
-Because of the presence of the variable components, additional processes are likely required in order to explain the \gr\ emissions from them.
-For \ngc, we suggest emission from its jet may contribute to the observed.
-It is not clear about the nature of $\geq$5\,GeV variations seen in NGC~253, but the variations may be related to its potential AGN.